 Swim House in Lichfield is now offering swimming lessons to the public in Lichfield and the surrounding areas for all ages.

 From babies, children starting at age 4 right up to mature adults, anyone can learn to swim.
-We are a book in advance lesson lead facility not a public swimming baths.
+We are a book in advance lesson lead facility, not a public swimming bath.

 Click the shortcut below

 Our coaching philosophy combines highly experience coaches with the latest in swimming technology.
 Lessons are booked in blocks of 9.

 We are open from 6am - 10pm our facilities are open all year round apart from Christmas Day.